Side lunge exercise is a great exercise for strengthening the quads, hamstrings, hips, as well as the glute muscles.

 - Return back to original position and repeat.
 Once all the reps are finished, perform on the other side.

 Form and Technique

-Keep the movement slow and controlled to place maximum tension on the hip and thigh muscles.
+With side lunges, keep the movement slow and controlled to place maximum tension on the hip and thigh muscles.

 Also watch in the mirror that you don’t break forward at the waist as many people have the tendency to do so.